-Value as at 31st March 2021 Value on 8.5% Increase Value on 8.5% Decrease Increase Decrease Asset Type £000 £000 £000 Overseas Equities 2,299,233 2,494,668 2,103,798 Value as at 31st March 2020 Value on 8.6% Value on 8.6% Asset Type 8.6% 8.6%
+Value as at 31st March 2021 Value on 8.4% Increase Value on 8.4% Decrease Increase Decrease Asset Type €000 £000 £000 Overseas Equities 2,299,233 2,492,369 2,106,098

 (b) Credit Risk

 Credit risk is the risk that the counterparty to a transaction or a financial instrument will fail to discharge an obligation and cause the Fund to incur a financial loss.
 The market values of investments generally reflect an assessment of credit in their pricing and consequently the risk of loss is implicitly provided for in the carrying value of the Fund's assets and liabilities.